hostmakerco/zendesk-node-sdk/README.md

 Documentation for the API can be found at: https://developer.zendesk.com/rest_api/docs/zendesk-apis/resources

-Zendesk Resources are declared under the `lib/resources/` folder, and will be injected into the `lib/Api` object, which is then exported from `lib/index`.
+Zendesk Resources are declared under `lib/resources/**.js`, and will be injected into the `lib/api/index.js` object, which is then exported from `lib/index.js`.

 ### Libraries used